|

 new faces), Damhnait (pronounced "DAV-nat"

-meaning "fawn," who was born in March 2008),
+meaning "little fawn," who was born in March 2008),

 and Pedro (our youngest born March 2010).